arn-all/lammps-tools/neb_pos/README.md

 ## Features

+- Convert a single file, to a specified name.

 - Support for multiple files is provided in the form of glob expressions.

 - Preserves the id of atoms found in the lammps-data file.

+- Avoids overriding existing files by default.

 ## General Usage